Learn about the GST Council's structure, powers, and recent decisions. Discover how it impacts tax rates, compliance, and economic policies in India

 Complexity of GST Compliance

 Small and medium businesses experience a lot of challenges in GST mainly in filing returns, eway bill and documentation.
-The laws are rather complicated and besides, there are numerous intricacies within the codes and regulations that provide lawyers with an opportunity to make the work of non-tax lawyers rather complicated thus causing delays, penalties and general lack of taxes compliance.
+GST laws are complex, with multiple compliance requirements, making it challenging for small businesses and regulations that provide lawyers with an opportunity to make the work of non-tax lawyers rather complicated thus causing delays, penalties and general lack of taxes compliance.

 Conclusion on GST Council